Hiaximize/Unit4GroupProject/README.md

 ### Hosted on Heroku: zen-tor-60140.herokuapp.com

 ## Gainz Tracker
 Inspiration for project

 I use to be an avid weight lifter and one thing I could never get into, was bringing a pen and notebook with me to the gym and write the notes inside during my workout.
 This topped with our love handles growing ever more, we decided we needed a solution to get us when we get back in the gym.

 ### Userstories
     1. As a user I want to be able to come to Gainz Tracker and create a workout routine to use while in the gym.

     2. As a user I want to be able to save exercises.

     3. As a user I want to be able to add new exercises to use in workout plan.

     4. As a user I want to be able to edit/remove existing exercises.

+### Aproach taken
+    Mobile First

 # Wireframes